 And on the weekends, do not miss the cinnamon and cardamom buns which we discovered thanks to Giulia, an Italian food blogger in Wroclaw (click here for her inspiring Instagram profile)

 We are convinced that you will enjoy those places as much as we do.
-If you want to continue with coffee, you should not miss our post about the most unusual cafés in Wroclaw here!
+If you want to continue with coffee, you should not miss our post about the most unusual cafés in Wroclaw here with parrots, cats, movies, architecture and much more!
 Or maybe you want to check out the best breakfast in Wroclaw now?

 If you want to know more about the Polish coffee culture we recommend you the following book that we always take with us when we travel within Poland.
 Actually it also can be purchased in some of the coffee places that we recommended, we got it at Cafe Targowa.